Understanding Early Care

 Child care programs, like many other businesses, must follow certain rules and operate under specialized regulations.
 Understanding all the ins and outs of child care licensing, early learning and best practices can be confusing.

-Child care licensing is a form of consumer protection that reduces the risk of children are being cared for in an unsafe environment.
+Child care licensing is a form of consumer protection that reduces the risk that children are being cared for in an unsafe environment.
 North Dakota state and county laws regulate child care licensing.

 Programs seek accreditation because they want to be recognized for offering a higher standard of care.
 Accreditation is optional and standards vary depending on accreditation standards of the organization.
 Independent accreditation organizations include: